acryptos/docs.acryptos.com/README.md

 3. Highly efficient gas utilisation

-When you deposit into a Vault, your tokens will grow at the fastest optimized yield.
+When you deposit into a Vault, your tokens will grow over time at the fastest optimized yield automactically.
+There is no need to manually harvest the Vault.

 ## ACryptoS StableSwap (Stablecoin DEX)

-ACryptoS StableSwap is an [automated market maker \(AMM\)](https://academy.binance.com/en/articles/what-is-an-automated-market-maker-amm) enabling fast and efficient stablecoin trading.
+ACryptoS StableSwap is an [automated market maker \(AMM\)](https://academy.binance.com/en/articles/what-is-an-automated-market-maker-amm) protocol based on Curve’s specialized algorithm tailored for stable coins.
+ACryptoS is offering the first AMM for stable coins based on this algorithm on the Binance Smart Chain (BSC).

+Trading on the Binance Smart Chain is both faster and significantly cheaper than trading on the Ethereum chain.
+ERC-20 Tokens can be crossed over from Ethereum to Binance Smart Chain via the Binance Bridge.

-AcryptoS StableSwap platform allows stablecoin trading at the best prices with low slippage and fees on Binance Smart Chain (BSC).
+Acryptos StableSwap enables efficient stablecoin trading at best prices which is

+- ~10x cheaper;

+- ~100x less slippage when trading stable coins compared to the various UniSwap type AMMs available.

 ## ACryptoS Farms
-ACS and ACSI native tokens are [distributed via ACryptoS Farms](fees.md#tokenomics).
+ACryptoS Farms are the places where native tokens of ACryptoS,[ACS and ACSI tokens are distributed](fees.md#tokenomics).

-This incentivise liquidity providers and share a stake in the protocol with our users.
+Once assets are deposited into a Vault or StableSwap product, users have the option to **stake** the vault or liquidity tokens they receive back respectively into the corresponding farm.

+ACryptoS Vault tokens will yield ACS, and ACryptoS StableSwap Liquidity Provider tokens will yield ACSI as reward in their respective farms.

+Things to note:
-- You will need to stake your tokens in the Vaults to farm the native tokens.
+- You will need to **stake** your tokens in the Vaults to farm the native tokens.
 (ACS/ACSI)

-- Farms need to be manually harvested.
+- Farms **do not** automatically compound and require **manual harvesting** by the user.

+- [Auto-compounding Vaults](https://app.acryptos.com/core/) for already harvested or purchased ACS and ACSI tokens are offered on the platform as well.

 ## ACS and ACSI Native Tokens

 1. ACS is our native token of our yield farming optimizer.

    ACS staked in the [**ACS Vault**](https://app.acryptos.com/core/):

      - accrue protocol [fees and rewards](fees.md#acs-vault) from Vaults and ACS Farms